2019 Conference Speakers

-Here are the speakers for “Make Your Own Luck,” Communication Central’s 13th annual Be a Better Freelancer® conference.
+Here are the speakers for “Gateway to Success,” Communication Central’s 14th annual Be a Better Freelancer® conference, co-sponsored for the first time with the National Association of Independent Writers and Editors (NAIWE).
 Don't miss out on this opportunity to meet, learn from and interact with renowned colleagues in all aspects of editorial freelancing!
-For a PDF with speaker info, click here.

 April Michelle Davis